jensnieulandt/jensnieulandt.github.io/content/index.md

 ## :flamingo: Trilations (2021 - today)

-I'm currently working at [Trilations](https://www.trilations.com), a fast-growing consultancy firm.
-I'm part of the pharma-focused branch of the company.
+I work at [Trilations](https://www.trilations.com), a fast-growing consultancy firm.
+I'm part of the company's pharma-focused branch.

-My team, specifically, is a bunch of enthusiasts dedicated to optimizing a (privately licensed) application used internationally carrying the name T-App.
+My team, specifically, is a bunch of enthusiasts dedicated to optimizing a (privately licensed) highly complex application used internationally carrying the name T-App.
 We also maintain internal tools and try to be the driving force for automation.

 So far, I have worked on porting T-App to the latest version of PHP.
 I am trying to get the team on board with automated testing.
-I'm creating a structure for documentation, and I'm reworking the DevOps setup.
+I'm creating a structure for documentation.

+My biggest achievement is successfully reworking the cloud infrastructure to be deployed with a reusable Terraform setup and creating a helm chart for the app to run on Kubernetes (AWS ECR).

 Lately I've developed a keen intrest in everything Kubernetes, and I'm evolving into "the DevOps guy".
+That also means I'm the go-to person for everything CI/CD.

 ## :deer: Springbok Agency (2019 - 2021)